eclipse-kuksa/kuksa.invehicle/kuksa-dongle/README.md

 # Kuksa OBD dongle

-Kuksa OBD Dongle is hardware platform for based on Raspberry pi Compute Module 3, which illustrates kuksa functionalities for an Aftermarket or Retrofit Solution.
+Kuksa OBD Dongle is hardware platform based on Raspberry pi Compute Module 3, which illustrates kuksa functionalities for an Aftermarket or Retrofit Solution.

 The Dongle has the following features